A. About this policy

 12. Personal data provided by others.
 Depending on your relationship with us, we may also collect your personal data from third party sources, for example:

-E. Purposes for collection, use or disclosure of your personal data
+E. Purpose for collection, use or disclosure of your personal data

 13. General purposes.
 Generally, we collect, use, disclose and process your personal data for purposes connected or relevant to our business, or to manage your relationship with us, such as: